 It only takes a few minutes to apply for coverage and you can get an instant decision.

-One of the most impressive things about Ladder is that you can get access to extremely high coverage limits.
-The company issues term life policies with coverage ranging from $100,000 to $8 million, for people between the ages of 20 and 60.
+One of the most impressive things about Ladder is that you can get access to high coverage limits.
+The company offers term life policies with coverage ranging from $100,000 to $8 million, for people between the ages of 20 and 60.
 If you’re applying for $3 million in coverage or less, a medical exam isn’t required.
+You’ll just need to answer some health-related questions as part of the online application.

 If you’re thinking about getting life insurance, it’s best to apply as soon as possible.
 Life insurance policies are almost always cheaper the younger you are.
 Purchasing a policy early can also help you lock in a lower rate overtime, if you opt for term life insurance.